it-projects-llc/tg-addons/tg_sale_commission/README.rst

   * commission related fields are only record's company does not override commission settlement company

+  * hide Commission column from SO lines tree

 * In company model added field "Commission settlement company" and logic with this field

 Credits